Skip to content

 How Does Mindful Sex Compare to Tantric or Other Approaches?

-Mindful sex shares similarities with other forms of intentional or spiritual sexuality, but important differences exist:
+Mindful sex resembles other intentional or spiritual forms of sexuality, yet important distinctions exist.

 Type Key Features Focus

-Tantric Sex Involves rituals, energy work, ancient traditions; can be spiritual Connection, energy, spiritual unity
+Tantric Sex Involves rituals, breath control, energy work, spiritual unity Connection, energy, transcendence

 Quick Facts Table: Mindful Sex at a Glance